The owner of a life insurance policy has a critical role. You have control over it and are responsible for paying the premiums.

 - First name, middle initial, last name

-- Their relationship to the insured
+- Relationship to the insured

-- Phone numbers
+- Phone number

 - Social Security number